-If two instances of the same qualifier type are given, an IllegalArgumentException is thrown.
+If two instances of the same binding type are given, an IllegalArgumentException is thrown.

-If an instance of an annotation that is not a qualifier type is given, an IllegalArgumentException is thrown.
+If an instance of an annotation that is not a binding type is given, an IllegalArgumentException is thrown.

-11.3.10.
-Observer method resolution
+11.2.11.
+Observer resolution

-The method BeanManager.resolveObserverMethods() resolves observer methods for an event according to the rules of observer resolution defined in Section 10.2, "Observer resolution".
+The method BeanManager.resolveObservers() resolves observers for an event according to the rules of observer resolution defined in Section 10.3, "Observer resolution".

 '''

-public <T> Set<ObserverMethod<? super T>> resolveObserverMethods(T event, Annotation... qualifiers);
+public <T> Set<Observer<T>> resolveObservers(T event, Annotation... bindings);

 '''

-The first parameter of resolveObserverMethods() is the event object.
-The remaining parameters are event qualifiers.
+The first parameter of resolveObservers() is the event object.
+The remaining parameters are event bindings.